“Drop the hammer and pick up the shovel.”

 How can you capture and mobilize all the individual drops within your personal and professional communities to become your own powerful ocean, to move the obstacles in your path?

-“…The ability to direct individual accomplishment toward organizational objectives.
+“Teamwork is the ability to direct individual accomplishment toward organizational objectives.
 It is the fuel that allows common people to attain uncommon results.”

 – Andrew Carnegie, Scottish-American industrialist